coriolinus/num-runtime-fmt/README.md

 found elsewhere:

 - **Runtime**: The format specifiers do not need to be known in advance
-- **Flexible**: The format specification is a superset of the format specifiers in the standard library.
+- **Flexible**: The format specification supports nearly a superset of the features of the standard library.
 - **Focused**: Keeps things simple by offering a very simple interface which can format a single number at a time.
 More complicated formatting jobs can be accomplished by passing the output into standard formatting machinery.